Electricity supply charge

 Who sets electricity supply charges?

 Electricity supply charges are set by individual retailers, or by state governments, depending on whether you live in a state with a deregulated electricity market or not.
-In Victoria, NSW, SEQ and SA, electricity retailers are free to set their own supply charges, along with usage rates and other terms.
+In Victoria, New South Wales, South East Queensland and South Australia, electricity retailers are free to set their own supply charges, along with usage rates and other terms.
 Meanwhile households in Western Australia, Northern Territory, Tasmania and regional Queensland have their charges set by their respective governments.
 Energy prices in these areas remain regulated.

 When do electricity supply charges change?

-Provided that you’re on a variable rate market offer, electricity retailers can change their supply charges whenever they feel like.
-However, they must give written notice of this.
-Households on a fixed rate plan have their supply charges locked in for a set period.
+Provided that you’re on a variable rate market offer, electricity retailers can change their supply charges whenever they want to.
+However, they must give written notice to customers.
+In comparison, households on a fixed rate plan have their supply charges locked in for a set period.
 In general, supply and usage charges are amended every 12 months – usually in July in most areas.

-Some companies, however, have been known to change their prices on a regular basis, so it’s important to keep an eye on your bills as well as any other communications from your retailer as these may include important information about price changes.
+However, some companies have been known to change their prices on a regular basis.
+So it’s important to be mindful of your bills as well as any other communications from your electricity retailer as these may include important information about price changes.

 Compare Electricity Providers